tap349/tap349.github.io/_posts/2017-12-26-react-native-releases.md

 1. <https://stackoverflow.com/a/49045515/3632318>

-I bumped build number but forgot to change version name as well (`CFBundleVersion` and `CFBundleShortVersionString` properties in _Info.plist_ accordingly).
+I bumped build number but forgot to change version number as well (`CFBundleVersion` and `CFBundleShortVersionString` properties in _Info.plist_ accordingly).